 A significant substantive difference for budgeted expenditures was in the delay of contracting with a marketing firm and within the marketing plan.
-The marketing budget will be under revision.
+The marketing initiatives originally included higher expenses and an earlier start date.
+The marketing budget will be will be pro-rated to start in March 2022.